 After completing calibration and validation, press Save Calibration to save the calibration to the profile [1].

 SCREEN: Save Calibration button being pressed to store the calibration to the participant’s profile.
+This was deleted because the new software automatically saves the latest calibration after validation is completed.

 For data collection, give the participant clear instructions about the trial or flight path, including how to adjust the settings on the instrument panel, before the simulation starts [1].